Future of Housing

 - Demountable and extendable spaces

-Nevertheless, these are just a few ideas to upgrade the homes in the coming years, there should be balance in terms of costs involved.
-Millions will have to be spent on governmental and environmental approvals, and also on R&D activities, which may further delay the employment of such ideas.
+Nevertheless, these are just a few ideas to upgrade the homes in the coming years, there should be balanced in terms of costs involved.
+Millions will have to be spent on governmental and environmental approvals, and also on R&D activities, which may further delay the employment of such ideas of Future of Housing.

 More From The Enterprise World